PARTNERS AND SUPPLIERS

 And it’s not just the heat but also the light that you might need to consider.
 With fewer daylight hours during winter, tenants are likely to have lights on for more hours per day.
 Switching to energy efficient bulbs could help to reduce your electricity bills.

-If your tenants are conscious about saving money on their energy bills, then it could also be helpful to provide them with a smart meter.
-This will allow them to monitor how much energy they are using, helping to prompt changes that could help to reduce their usage.
-While this may not make a huge difference, research shows that households with a smart meter save 3% on electricity and 2.2% on gas.
+If your tenants are conscious about saving money on their energy bills, then it can also be beneficial to set up a smart meter in the property.
+This will allow them to monitor how much energy they are using and help them reduce their usage.

 Your property could further be at risk during winter if it is going to be unoccupied.
 This is because there are no tenants in the property keeping it warm by using the heating and hot water.
 So, issues can arise such as frozen pipes or damp and mould building up.